Rastapopoulos: Later appearances

-In the unfinished Tintin and Alph-Art, a character often thought to be Rastapopoulos in disguise—under the name of Endaddine Akass—appears.
-Although a page revealing Akass to be Rastapopoulos was started (and printed in the 2004 Egmont edition), as the book was never completed, Rastapopoulos' fate following Flight 714 to Sydney is unknown.

-Rastapopoulos also appears in Tintin and the Lake of Sharks, an animated film and later adapted into a similarly titled book.
+In 1972 Rastapopoulos also appears in Tintin and the Lake of Sharks, an animated film and later adapted into a similarly titled book.
 In this story written by a friend of Hergé, Rastapopoulos is a criminal gang leader directing operations from a secret underwater base.
 He is behind numerous robberies of valuable items around the world and plans to steal a duplicating machine invented by Professor Calculus, allowing him to replace the items with perfect fakes so that nobody will know of his crimes.
 However while trying to escape by submarine after his activities are exposed, he is captured by Tintin and Haddock, and arrested by the Syldavian Police.

+In the unfinished Tintin and Alph-Art, a character often thought to be Rastapopoulos in disguise—under the name of Endaddine Akass—appears.
+Although a page revealing Akass to be Rastapopoulos was started (and printed in the 2004 Egmont edition), as the book was never completed, Rastapopoulos' fate following Flight 714 to Sydney is unknown.
+In the 2004 Yves Rodier adaptation of the Tintin and Alph-Art has Rastapopoulos vs Tintin in one last final showdown.

-Rastapopoulos appears in the pastiche Destination World by Didier Savard, a pastiche authorized by the Hergé Foundation to celebrate Tintin's 70th birthday and the Comics Festival in Angoulême.
+In 1996 Rastapopoulos appears in the pastiche Destination World by Didier Savard, a pastiche authorized by the Hergé Foundation to celebrate Tintin's 70th birthday and the Comics Festival in Angoulême.
 A disguised Rastapopoulos is shot with a gun by unknown assailants passing in a car in front of the building Le Monde.